vamise/nft-marketplace/ARCHITECTURE.md

 // Further storage for more fields.
 Would like to store more on the main data but due
 // to a borsh issue that causes more added fields to inflict "Access violation" errors
-// during redemption in main Metaplex app for no reason, we had to add this nasty PDA.
+// during redemption in main NFT marketplace app for no reason, we had to add this nasty PDA.
 #[repr(C)]
 #[derive(Clone, BorshSerialize, BorshDeserialize, PartialEq, Debug)]
 pub struct AuctionDataExtended {